amaroklopcic/amarbot/README.md

 - `volume {1-100}` --> Changes the music player's volume.

 ### Utility Commands
-- `utils count` --> Returns total number of text messages from author in a channel.
+- `/utils count` --> Returns total number of text messages from author in a channel.
-- `utils channel_count` --> Returns total number of text messages in a channel.
+- `/utils channel_count` --> Returns total number of text messages in a channel.
-- `utils guild_export` --> Returns all the messages from all the channels in a Discord guild, as a JSON file in your DMs.
+- `/utils guild_export` --> Returns all the messages from all the channels in a Discord guild, as a JSON file in your DMs.
 For owners only.

 ### Fun / Meme Commands